huggingface/hub-docs/docs/hub/security-sso.md

 After that, you need to configure your new OIDC app, and set the Sign-in redirect URI to:

-https://huggingface.co/organizations/[organizationIdentifier]/sso/oidc/consume (this URI is available )
+https://huggingface.co/organizations/[organizationIdentifier]/oidc/consume (this URI is available in SSO settings page)

 You can leave the optional Sign-out redirect URIs to blank.